emaicus/Rangers-and-Ruffians/docs/Tome_of_the_Ancients.md

 ### The Wizard's Addendum

 __Tier 0:__
-* __Eat slugs:__ _(Cost: 0)_ Fill a person's mouth with slugs.
+* __Eat slugs:__ Fill a person's mouth with slugs.
 If they fail an inner fire saving throw against your spell power, they are staggered, and make their next action with disadvantage.
-* __Enchanting:__ _(Cost: 0)_ Once per evening, you may attempt to imbue an object with one of your spells.
+* __Enchanting:__ Once per evening, you may attempt to imbue an object with one of your spells.
 Works best if the object has at least one gemstone on it.
 The spell may be one or more use.
 Duration it is left in the object is dependent on the success of the enchanting.
 The cost of this spell is equivalent to the cost of the spell being added to the gemstone.
-* __Firecrackers:__ _(Cost: 0)_ Summon firecrackers to a position you can see.
+* __Firecrackers:__ Summon firecrackers to a position you can see.
-* __Minor Manifest Will:__ _(Cost: 0)_ Conjure a small, nonliving object of no more than 1 pound.
+* __Minor Manifest Will:__ Conjure a small, nonliving object of no more than 1 pound.
 Only one can be conjured at a time.
 The object must be something you have seen.
 The object and its effects will disappear when you stop concentrating on it.
 Concentration.
-* __Summoning Spell:__ _(Cost: 0)_ Summon an object of up to 20 pounds to you.
+* __Summoning Spell:__ Summon an object of up to 20 pounds to you.
 The object must be within one mile, you must have a rough idea of where it is, and you must have seen it before.

 __Tier 1:__
 * __Catch Soul:__ _(Cost: 1, Charisma Cost: 10)_ Capture a soul in a diamond valued at 100 gold pieces.
 Soul gems can be used as a power source when creating magic items and in certain rituals.
 They may also be utilized by necromancers to cast spells.